Ammugera/andrewmuriithi-applied-ai-system-project/README.md

 ### What worked

 - **12/12 unit tests pass** in under a second.
-Eight cover the scoring engine (including `test_feature_weights_sum_to_total`, an invariant stating that the per-feature weighted contributions on any chart must sum to the displayed total score).
-Four cover the LLM parser using `unittest.mock.patch`, so they run in CI without hitting the real API or needing a key.
-See [tests/test_recommender.py](tests/test_recommender.py) and [tests/test_profile_parser.py](tests/test_profile_parser.py).
+8 of them cover the scoring engine, including `test_feature_weights_sum_to_total`, which checks that the per-feature values on every chart actually add up to the displayed total score.
+4 cover the LLM parser with mocked responses, so they run in CI without needing an API key.
+Files: [tests/test_recommender.py](tests/test_recommender.py) and [tests/test_profile_parser.py](tests/test_profile_parser.py).
-- **18/18 reliability constraints pass** on the 8-case golden set against live Gemini.
-Generated report: [assets/reliability_report.md](assets/reliability_report.md).
+- **18/18 reliability constraints pass** when I run the golden set against live Gemini.
+The generated report is at [assets/reliability_report.md](assets/reliability_report.md).
-- **Streamlit startup is clean:** no tracebacks, `HTTP 200` on smoke tests, feature importance charts render correctly across all 7 preset profiles and a range of natural-language inputs.
+- **Streamlit starts cleanly.** No tracebacks, HTTP 200, and the feature importance charts render for all 7 preset profiles.

-### What didn't work on the first try
+### What didn't work the first time

-- **Import-path mismatch between agents.** When two sub-agents built `src/app.py` and `src/profile_parser.py` in parallel, one used `from profiles import ...` (which works because `streamlit run src/app.py` puts `src/` on `sys.path`) and the other used `from src.profiles import ...` (which requires the repo root on `sys.path`).
-The app imported fine but broke the moment the user clicked "Find my vibe" and triggered a lazy parser import.
-Fixed by prepending the repo root to `sys.path` at the top of `app.py` and normalizing to `from src.*` imports throughout.
+- **Two of my modules disagreed about imports.** While I was building the parser and the app in parallel, one of them used `from profiles import ...` and the other used `from src.profiles import ...`.
+The app imported fine on startup but crashed the moment I clicked "Find my vibe" and it tried to lazy-import the parser.
+I fixed it by prepending the repo root to `sys.path` at the top of `app.py` and using `from src.*` everywhere.
-- **Gemini free-tier rate limit turned out to be 5 RPM, not 15.** My first reliability-harness run called Gemini 8 times in rapid succession; calls 7 and 8 came back `429 RESOURCE_EXHAUSTED`.
-Fixed with a 13-second sleep between calls, which still keeps a full golden-set run under ~2 minutes.
+- **I was wrong about Gemini's free tier rate limit.** I thought it was 15 requests per minute.
+It's 5.
+The first time I ran the evaluation harness, calls 7 and 8 came back `429 RESOURCE_EXHAUSTED`.
+I added a 13-second sleep between calls, which made a full run take about 2 minutes.
-- **The "80s retro synthwave" golden-set case failed on the first live run.** The catalog's `KNOWN_DECADES` enum is `[1990, 2000, 2010, 2020]`, so there is no 1980.
-Forced to pick from that list, Gemini chose 2010 and correctly reasoned about *"synthwave's resurgence"* in its rationale.
-My test was too strict.
-I relaxed the assertion to `target_decade <= 2010`, which matches the catalog's reality.
-This was a real **catalog-bias finding surfaced by the harness**, a class of issue the unit tests would never have caught.
+- **The "80s retro" test case failed the first run, but for an interesting reason.** The catalog's `KNOWN_DECADES` list is `[1990, 2000, 2010, 2020]`.
+There is no 1980 in the data.
+Forced to pick from the list, Gemini went with 2010 and said in its rationale that it was picking that decade for "synthwave's resurgence."
+The failure was really about my catalog, not the LLM.
+I relaxed the assertion to `target_decade <= 2010`, which matches reality.
+This is exactly the kind of problem the harness is supposed to surface.

 ### What I learned

-- **An LLM evaluation harness pays for itself on the first run.** Mine caught a legitimate catalog-bias issue that unit tests missed, and it took about two hours to build.
-That ratio is compelling.
+- **The evaluation harness paid off the first time I ran it.** It caught the catalog decade bias right away, and that's a class of issue my unit tests would never have found.
-- **Integration smoke tests catch more classes of bug than any single unit test.** Running the dashboard end-to-end and hitting it with `curl` uncovered the import-path mismatch that passed every unit test.
+- **Integration smoke tests (just running the app and hitting it with curl) caught bugs that passed every unit test.** The import mismatch above is the best example.
-- **LLM rate limits deserve first-class design consideration.** Free-tier capacity planning matters even for demos, because burst usage in the dashboard could easily trip a quota that a careful harness pacing strategy avoids.
+- **Rate limits are a design constraint, not an afterthought.** If I had been thinking about 5 RPM from the start I would have built the pacing in from day one.

 ---